LoyalX/SocialMediaAI/README.md

         .setOAuthAccessTokenSecret("******************************************");

-UUIDDB:
+**UUIDDB.java:**

+UUIDDB imitates presence of a DB.
+It contains a list of twitter user ids of loyalX users.

 uuids.add(1l);

 # Code

-ImageAnalyzer.java - class that contains main image analysis routine; here image is OCRed and image colour analysis is done
+**ImageAnalyzer.java** - class that contains main image analysis routine; here image is OCRed and image colour analysis is done

-ImageAnalyzerResponseReader.java - class that contains main logic of image acceptance for the campaign, its analyse(String) function decides whether the image corresponds to the campaign criteria; at the moment analyse(String) method parses json output of Google Vision to make a decision about the image acceptance
+**ImageAnalyzerResponseReader.java** - class that contains main logic of image acceptance for the campaign, its analyse(String) function decides whether the image corresponds to the campaign criteria; at the moment analyse(String) method parses json output of Google Vision to make a decision about the image acceptance

-ImageProcessor.java - thread that runs image processing routines
+**ImageProcessor.java** - thread that runs image processing routines

-RewardSender.java - code that connects the system to blockchain via loaylX API
+**RewardSender.java** - code that connects the system to blockchain via loaylX API

-TweetAnalyzer.java - code that constantly listens to tweets from twitter and selects those that have a hashtag of the campaign and come from the people registered with loyalX
+**TweetAnalyzer.java** - code that constantly listens to tweets from twitter and selects those that have a hashtag of the campaign and come from the people registered with loyalX

-UUIDDB.java - class that substitutes a DB with loyalX user information
+**UUIDDB.java** - class that substitutes a DB with loyalX user information